hsm207/sycamore/docs/source/tutorials/conversational_memory_with_langchain.md

 conversation_client = ConversationMemoryOpensearchClient(opensearch_client)
 ```

-With this implementation, we hit the endpoints of the Conversation Memory API with the appropriate arguments, using a method provided by `NamespaceClient` that does just that.
+With this implementation, we hit the endpoints of the conversation memory API with the appropriate arguments, using a method provided by `NamespaceClient` that does just that.
 The return values are all parsed into python dicts and lists from JSON, so all that's required is minimal logic to determine what optional parameters to send.

 ## LangChain ChatHistory